-We have a dedicated reviews guide to the best bike locks, but read on if you're keen to find out more about how to keep your bike secure while commuting or nipping to the shop.
+We have a dedicated reviews guide to the best bike locks, but read on if you're keen to find out more about how to keep your bike secure while commuting or during a trip to the shops.

 Our top tips on how to lock a bike securely

 If you're cycle commuting to work and locking up your bike at your workplace, if your employer has bike storage facilities on site, your bike is likely to be a lot safer behind a security guard in a bike shed or bike room that may be under surveillance from CCTV.
 Even then, a thief might gain access or someone may take accessories left on the bike, so it’s a good idea to follow the advice lower down and lock your bike effectively.

 Perhaps the most likely loss is from petty pilfering, so don’t leave your lights, computer or other easily removable parts on your bike, take them with you.

 2. Find a high traffic area to lock your bike

 If you don’t have access to a secure bike parking area, you’ll need to find somewhere else to lock your bike.

 Don’t keep it in a dark alley where there are few pedestrians.
 If a thief does take a fancy to your bike, it’s going to be a lot easier for them to work on breaking your locks if it’s somewhere quiet where they’re not likely to be observed.
 If there are lots of people around and a location is overlooked by shops and offices, this may deter a thief.

 CCTV is also a deterrent; banks and ATMs are likely to have good coverage, but most shopping streets will probably have CCTV cameras.
 Don’t assume you’ll be able to secure this if your bike is stolen though, as a business may not be prepared to share its footage.